MasoudJTehrani/PCLA/README.md

 ## Autonomous Agents

-PCLA includes 23 different autonomous agents and 31 distinct training seeds to choose from.
+PCLA includes 27 different autonomous agents and 24 additional training seeds to choose from.
 - **SimLingo(CarLLava)**
   - Contains 1 agent from the leaderboard 2, previously named CarLLava.
     - **simlingo_simlingo** : The best performing agent, first place at <a href="https://leaderboard.carla.org">CARLA Leaderboard 2</a> SENSORS track.